Common Quartz Worktop Mistakes Bedford Homeowners Should Avoid

 Mistake 5: Skipping the Detail in Your Quote

 A quote that simply states “Quartz worktop installed: £3,500” tells you almost nothing.
 You need to know exactly what is included.
 Does it cover the sink cut-out?
 The hob cut-out?
 Drainer grooves?
 Upstands or splashbacks?
 Edge profiling?
 Delivery?
 Waste removal?
+For a full guide to costs see quartz worktop price with installation.

-How to avoid this
+How to Avoid This

 Request an itemised quote and do not commit until you have one.
 Check that it covers material, templating, fabrication, all cut-outs, edge profiles, delivery and installation.
 Ask specifically about anything that is not listed.